sd2020spring/sd2020spring.github.io/pages/policies.md

 There will be four mini-projects over the course of the semester.
 The first two will be completed individually, and you may work in teams on the second two.
 Combined, these four mini-projects will account for 40% of your final grade.

+### Project Toolbox

+The purpose of the Project Toolbox exercises is to introduce you to a range of skills that we won't talk about in class, but that will be helpful for you as you work on your Final Project.
+Examples include building a graphical user interface, networking, and manipulating images.

+These exercises will be completed independently at your own pace, and you will be able to select from a range of options to match your interests.
+They will be assessed on a completion basis.

+You will complete at least four Project Toolbox exercises by the posted deadlines.

 ### Late Submissions

-The late penalty is 10% per day.
+The late penalty for mini-projects and toolboxes is 10% per day.
 However, if you find you are struggling to keep up, the worst thing you can do is to suffer in silence.
 Please come talk to an instructor or a NINJA.
 Also, see the bottom of this document for the grading rubric.
-At the end of the semester we will eliminate the largest late penalty that you have incurred on any mini-project (note that this doesn't apply to things that need to be prepared specifically for a particular class such as project proposals).
-The one exception to this rule is that if you are 10 days late with an assignment (so you would receive a 0% without late penalty forgiveness), you will still receive a 0% on that assignment.
+At the end of the semester we will eliminate the largest late penalty that you have incurred on any single mini-project or toolbox (note that this doesn't apply to things that need to be prepared specifically for a particular class such as project proposals).
+The one exception to this rule is that if you are 10 days or more late with an assignment (so you would receive a 0% without late penalty forgiveness), you will still receive a 0% on that assignment.

 _Example 1:_ All mini-projects are on time except mini-project 1 which was 2 days late and mini-project 2 which was 3 days late.
 When we calculate your final grade, the fact that you were 3 days late on mini-project 2 will be disregarded.

 _Example 2:_ All mini-projects are on time except mini-project 4 which is 10 days late.
 You will receive a 0% for mini-project 4.
 You do not benefit from late penalty forgiveness.

-### Project Toolbox

-The purpose of the Project Toolbox exercises is to introduce you to a range of skills that we won't talk about in class, but that will be helpful for you as you work on your Final Project.
-Examples include building a graphical user interface, networking, and manipulating images.

-These exercises will be completed independently at your own pace, and you will be able to select from a range of options to match your interests.
-They will be assessed on a completion basis.

-You will complete at least four Project Toolbox exercises by the posted deadlines.

 ### Final Project

 During the second half of the semester you will work will a small team on a project of your design.
 At the end of the semester you will present your project to the class and turn in your code and a final report.
 We will provide details as we go along.

 ### Participation and Professionalism